stklcode/wp-liveticker/README.md

 ## Installation

-1. Upload `stklcode-liveticker` to the `/wp-content/plugins/` directory.
+If you don’t know how to install a plugin for WordPress, [here’s how](https://wordpress.org/support/article/managing-plugins/).

-2. Activate the plugin through the 'Plugins' menu in WordPress.
+You can obtain the plugin through fhe official WordPress plugin repository.
-3. Go to Liveticker menu to start.
+Alternatively you can also use _Copmposer_.

 ### Requirements ###

-* PHP 5.2 or above
+* PHP 5.6 or above
 * WordPress 4.0 or above

 ## Frequently asked questions